amabdulr/CNWG/task.md

      > Step 2: In the Create Stack page, click Template Is Ready and Amazon S3 URL.

 ---

+### Chunk Organization Rules

+- **Overall Structure:**
+  Organize the content as a clearly ordered list of step commands that guide the user through the task.
+- **Section Grouping:**
+  Group related instructions together (e.g., prerequisites, main steps, additional information, and expected results).
+- **Step Order:**
+  Ensure each step follows the Step Command Formula and that the steps are in a logical sequence.
+- **Formatting:**
+  Present the final output with a Markdown header (see Title Rules) followed by the ordered list of step commands.
+- **Clarity & Actionability:**
+  Each step must be clear, concise, and directly contribute to performing the task successfully.
+And each step follows the step command formula below.

+---

 #### **Step Command Formula**
 Step commands can be: